What to Know

 - Toggle on Block Pop-ups as well.

-Now that you've gotten rid of the fake virus warning, you can open Safari again; at this point, Apple virus scams shouldn't be appearing anymore.
+Now that you've gotten rid of the fake virus warning, you can open Safari again; at this point, you shouldn't see another iPhone virus warning.
 If you didn't click on or interact with the fake virus warning, all should be well with your iPhone.
 If you're curious to learn more about iPhone security, we've also published other articles about iPhone viruses and security, including Step Up Your Security: 7 Ways to Up Your Game, and How to Block Caller ID on iPhone & Make Private Calls.

 FAQ